Tarsiciosh/EssentialFeed/NOTES.md

 - embed the launch screen in a navigation controller [embed launch screen into a navigation controller for a smoother initial app transition]
 - remove the Main storyboard (deleting the file is not enough)
-- select the app project -> EssentialApp target -> General -> remove the 'Main Interface'
+- select the app project -> EssentialApp target -> General -> Custom iOS Target properties ->
+- Main storyboard file base name (delete this row)
+- Application Scene Manifest -> ... -> Storyboard Name: Main (delete this row)
 - remove it from the info.plist -> Application Scene Manifest -> Scene Configuration -> Application Session Role
 - Item 0 -> Storyboard Name (remove the row from the configuration)
 - the app now runs but it is all black (the window is not created automatically anymore)